davidnicholai/rails-postgres-docker-boilerplate/README.md

 ## Setup

-Just run `docker-compose up`, and on a separate terminal window, run `docker-compose run web bundle exec rails db:create`
+- Just run `docker-compose up`, and on a separate terminal window, run `docker-compose run web bundle exec rails db:create`
+- Your Rails app is on [http://localhost:3000](http://localhost:3000)

 ## Migrations